-As we said in all articles about mesh metrics in ANSYS®, mesh metrics are generally used to assess the mesh structure situations on various bases.
-One of these mesh metrics to assess the mesh structure situation is ‘Orthogonal Quality’.
+As we said in all articles about mesh metrics in ANSYS, we use mesh metrics generally to assess the mesh structure situations on various bases.
+Also, one of these mesh metrics to assess the mesh structure situation is Orthogonal Quality in ANSYS.
 In this article we will explain;

-- What is ‘Orthogonal Quality’ in ANSYS® Meshing metrics?
+- What is ‘Orthogonal Quality’ in ANSYS Meshing metrics?

-NOTE: All the screenshots and images are used in education and informative purposes.
+NOTE: We use all screenshots and images for education and informational purposes.
 Images used courtesy of ANSYS, Inc.